-2.1 Legal Advice
+Legal Advice

-- 2.1.1 Children in Scotland have the right, arising from the Education (Scotland) Act 1980, to be educated and, unless excluded from a school, have a right to receive their education from the school with which they are enrolled.
+Children in Scotland have the right, arising from the Education (Scotland) Act 1980, to be educated and, unless excluded from a school, have a right to receive their education from the school with which they are enrolled.
 If certain pupils were refused admittance to classes, such pupils would have a possible claim against the Council for denying them the right to an education.
-The Council may also be open to a claim under the Human Rights Act with regard to their right to be educated (Article 2 of Protocol). - 2.1.2 A teacher's contract with an employer defines the employment law perspective.
-The contractual requirement is drawn from Annex B of the 2001 Agreement, A Teaching Profession for the 21st Century, which states:
+The Council may also be open to a claim under the Human Rights Act with regard to their right to be educated (Article 2 of Protocol).

+A teacher's contract with an employer defines the employment law perspective.
+The contractual requirement is set out in the SNCT Handbook Part 2 paragraph 2.8, which states:

-"Outline of Teacher Duties.- Subject to the policies of the school and the education authority the duties of teachers, promoted and unpromoted, are to performs such tasks as the
+"2.8 Subject to the policies and practice of the school and the Council, the duties of teachers are to: